nodejs/admin/GITHUB_ORG_MANGEMENT_POLICY.md

 ## Repositories

-Any repository created under the Node.js GitHub Organization is considered to be a project under the ownership of the Node.js Foundation, and thereby subject to the Intellectual Property and Governance policies of the Foundation.
+Any repository created under the Node.js GitHub Organization is considered to be a project under the ownership of the OpenJS Foundation, and thereby subject to the Intellectual Property and Governance policies of the Foundation.

-Any organization member may request the management of repositories within the Node.js Foundation GitHub Organization by opening an issue in the [Node.js admin repository][nodejs/admin].
+Any organization member may request the management of repositories within the Node.js GitHub Organization by opening an issue in the [Node.js admin repository][nodejs/admin].
 The actions requested could be:

 - Creating a new repository